DinoChiesa/Apigee-GCS-Get/README.md

 Use the Apigee Admin UI to:

-1. Create an encrytped KVM called 'secrets'
+1. Create an encrypted KVM called 'secrets'

 2. Import and Deploy the sharedflow.